-Ingestion refers to the process of formatting and uploading log lines to LogDNA.
-This guide covers how to format log lines, make use of LogDNA's automatic parsing, and upload log line metadata.
+Ingestion refers to the process of formatting and uploading data from external sources like applications, platforms, and servers.
+LogDNA automatically ingests log data for fast, real-time log management and analysis.
+Learn how to format log lines, make use of LogDNA's automatic parsing, and upload log line metadata.

-Nearly all log line strings contain the three components below.
+Nearly all log line strings contain the three components below, though only

 Timestamp is required for all ingested log lines.
 As a general rule, if a timestamp follows the ISO 8601 format, it will be parsed correctly.
 LogDNA also accepts most other timestamp formats, but if your timestamp is not picked up correctly, let us know and we'll see what we can do.